Mosherr/dmscherr-hugo/content/post/quotebot.md

 I decided I would code the project in GO using a MongoDB to store all of the quotes then host it on Google App Engine.
 I found a simple slack bot example that served static quotes; this was a great starting point for me.
 I was able to get that bot up and running with no problems.
 It took a little planning to figure out how I wanted this QuoteBot to work, such as what commands did what and how I would handle validation.

 ## My breakdown of this project:
-Create a slack bot that allows serving of static quotes Add database support
+Create a slack bot that allows serving of static quotes <br>
+Add database support <br>
-Include metadata on quotes (quoted user, user who added the quote, date added) Make it so the quote returned is random
+Include metadata on quotes (quoted user, user who added the quote, date added) <br>
+Make it so the quote returned is random <br>
-Allow a user to be specified and only return quotes by them Allow adding quotes
+Allow a user to be specified and only return quotes by them <br>
+Allow adding quotes <br>
-Optimize code
+Optimize code <br>
-Release
+Release <br>
-Gather feedback
+Gather feedback <br>
-Optimize use
+Optimize use <br>
 Import old quotes

 ## Implementation: